md861/HypFEM/README.md

 Make sure to mark the boundary curves/nodes for each type of boundary condition.
 The boundaries can be described in any sequence, however do make note of the sequence of their definition as this would provide the index (for *pellib.f90* file) to implement the corresponding conditions for each boundadry type.

-NB: At the moment, only non-homogenous Neumann and homogenous Dirichlet conditions may be applied.
+NB: At the moment, only Neumann conditions may be applied.
 Although, the future versions would contain the provision for non-homogenous mixed boundaries (even with enriched solution basis).

 ## Implementing problem sources
 ### Initial condition
 Modify the *pellib_DIC.f90* file to specify the initial conditions for the wave amplitude (`FZ_Phi`) and its time derivative (`FZ_Vlcty`).
 ### Boundary condition(s)
 * Non-homogeneous Neumann boundary:
     * In *pellib.f90* under the "!Integrate over edges" section set the `NBC_pos` index as the same as the corresponding index of the boundary type defined during meshing (see [Mesh preparation](#mesh-preparation) for details).
-In this sections, update the `GZ` variable that is used to implement the relevant condition for the given boundary type (chosen using `NBC_pos` index).
-NB: `n(1)` and `n(2)` store the x and y components of the normal vector to a given edge.
+In this section, update the `GZ` variable that is used to implement the relevant condition for the given boundary type (chosen using `NBC_pos` index).
+Notice that `n(1)` and `n(2)` store the x and y components of the normal vector to a given edge.
+This normal vector is computed for each edge automatically during run-time.
-    * For each different boundary condition (of non-homogeneous Neumann type), copy and paste the entire "!Integrate over edges" section (i.e. all the 4 subsections integrating over the four sides of a quadrilaterl) and set the `NBC_pos` index appropriately.
+    * For each different boundary condition (of non-homogeneous Neumann type), copy and paste the entire "!Integrate over edges" section (i.e. all the 4 subsections integrating over the four sides of a quadrilateral) and set the `NBC_pos` index appropriately.
 * Homogeneous Neumann boundary:
     * Since these boundaries do not require integration, simply do not include any "!Integrate over edges" section for this `NBC_pos` index in the *pellib.f90* file.
 ### Source term(s)